 I’ll swear Ursa looked absolutely shocked when she returned to find Sparkie still taking his ease on my lap.

-Don’t tell me dogs don’t think.
+Don’t tell me dogs can’t think.

 Hope you enjoyed my little tale (no pun intended).
 Anyway, that’s my story, and I’m sticking to it.